-The Icebreaker is your first speech from the Competent Communicator Manual.
+The Icebreaker is your first speech in your Pathways path.

 Here are some suggestions to help you prepare and deliver it.